Combined Allergic Rhinitis and Asthma Syndrome

 Intranasal glucocorticoids improve allergic rhinitis symptoms but also improve symptoms of asthma and reduce bronchial hyperresponsiveness.

 H1 antagonists, in the doses ordinarily used for seasonal allergic rhinitis, may also improve concurrent mild seasonal asthma symptoms, although no significant improvement in pulmonary function normally occurs.
+It has been shown that most antihistamines have anti-inflammatory properties in addition to their effects at histamine-1 (H1) receptors.
 However administration of an antihistamine plus pseudoephedrine has been shown to improve asthma symptoms, peak expiratory flow rate, and reduce bronchodilator requirements in patients with seasonal allergic rhinitis and mild asthma.

 In children, upper respiratory infections and asthma exacerbations can be controlled by continuous antihistamine treatment.
 In the ETAC (Early Treatment of the Atopic Child) study, continuous antihistamine treatment has been shown to reduce the number of at-risk children who subsequently develop asthma.